+86 1510-529-7925 [email protected]

 D3S_3378-681x1024-1-681x1024 How to focus your camera at concerts or music festivals

-When bands are really going crazy on stage and moshing, the crotch is the best option for focusing.
+When bands are going crazy on stage and moshing, the crotch is the best option for focusing.
 The crotch and face are almost always on the same focal plane.

 D3S_3378-681x1024-1-681x1024 How to focus your camera at concerts or music festivals

 Nailing the jump shot works the same way as a hair flick.
-You got to be focused on the stomach as the head tends to move fast during a jump shot but the stomach or chest area is a large object and is easy for the camera to track.
+You have to be focused on the stomach as the head tends to move fast during a jump shot but the stomach or chest area is a large object and is easy for the camera to track.

 D3S_3378-681x1024-1-681x1024 How to focus your camera at concerts or music festivals

 Unless the female musician is extremely thin, focusing on the chest will not be the best option.
-Usually the breasts focal plane will not be the same as the face unless you are shooting with a small aperture, like F8 with a long lens.
+Usually the breast’s focal plane will not be the same as the face unless you are shooting with a small aperture, like F8 with a long lens.

 D3S_3378-681x1024-1-681x1024 How to focus your camera at concerts or music festivals